 - On the Edit tab, in the Features group, click Create .

 The Create Features pane appears.

-- Create the network features using the active snap settings.
+- Create the network features.

 Validate the network topology

-Create a network diagram
+Generate a network diagram